 - Staff CNMs or obstetrical nurses will periodically come in a do whatever childbirth assessments are necessary … your birthing body will still be in some posture and position.
 Don’t expect staff CNMs or obstetrical nurses to do the labour for you.
 LEARN HOW TO RELAX your birthing body in every position your birthing body is in.

-If ‘they’ won’t do birth for you, what’s left? … You and your birth coach have the task of working together during all your labour contractions.
+If ‘they’ won’t do birth for you, what’s left? … You and your birth-coach have the task of working together during all your labour contractions.
 You and your birth-coach need to work together to relax and use good breathing patterns whether you labor and give birth vaginally and even if you’re being prepped for a c-section and during surgery.

 Your obstetrician wants you and your partner to have a positive and safe birth

 Obstetricians want couples to work together well in childbirth particularly once the birth contractions get more painful.
 Obstetricians don’t want to see you suffer and they know that childbirth can be painful BUT they will never stop you from managing your painful contractions well.

 Let’s translate the above paragraph.
 Your obstetrician/hospital will do medical assessments, monitor and some procedures in order to safeguard you and your baby’s health and well-being.
 That’s PRIMARY!

 However, birth can be uncomfortable, including heaps of painful contractions that YOU have to cope with.